- Joseph MacBenn M ’15

 - Will I be required to visit the Mount Union campus?

 Yes.
-You will be required to attend a two-day orientation session prior to the first fall semester and two seven-day summer residency semesters during the following two summers.
+You will be required to attend a two-day orientation session prior to the first fall semester and two seven-day Summer Institute during the following two summers.
 This unique feature will enhance the value of your degree and offer you the opportunity to work closely with your cohort on issues critical to transformational leadership.
 One summer will feature an expert in the leadership dimension and the alternating summer will be devoted to curriculum and instruction.

 - What information technology services are available to assist me during the program?